giacomo-ciro/diffusion-llms/README.md

 # diffusion-llms
 Making LLMs inference faster with diffusion.

+## Overview
+### Research Question
+We explored previous research trying to overcome the issue with fixed-length outputs in diffusion models compromising between diffusion and auto-regression.
+We propose a fully native diffusion variable length generation.

+### Technical Soundness (Experimental Strategy)

 ## Rules
 Everybody **must** use its own branch during development, together we handle merges.